-These pumpkin cinnamon rolls are SO soft and delicious.
+These Pumpkin Cinnamon Rolls are SO soft and delicious.
 No crispy edges here, just fluffy cinnamon rolls with a smooth cream cheese icing.
-If you’re looking for the perfect Fall recipe, look no further!
-With pumpkin in the dough and filling, they’ve easily become one of my favorite pumpkin recipes.
+With pumpkin in the dough and filling, these easy cinnamon rolls are bursting with pumpkin spice flavor.

 These cinnamon rolls are soft all throughout with no crispy edges.
 You can dig your fork in like you would a slice of cake and it cuts so nicely.
 That’s how you know it’s a good cinnamon roll recipe!

 - Make sure your milk is at the right temperature.
-When you add the yeast to your milk, it must be warm to the touch but not hot.
+When you add the milk and butter mixture to your yeast and dry ingredients, the milk must be warm to the touch but not hot.
 If it’s too hot or too cold, your yeast won’t activate and your pumpkin cinnamon rolls will be more like pumpkin pancakes!

 - Use flavorless floss to cut your rolls.
 Just slide it under where you plan on cutting and pull the two ends up and over the roll, cross them over, and pull.
 You’ll get perfectly round rolls that would typically get squished with a knife.